Need a Cholesterol Drug? 12 Must-Know Facts

 All drugs have side effects, and cholesterol-lowering drugs are no exception.
 Although many side effects are more of a nuisance than anything else, some can be serious.

-In general, cholesterol-drug side effects include problems such as nausea, stomach pain, constipation, or diarrhea; drowsiness; and muscle aches, weakness, or facial flushing.
+Common cholesterol-drug side effects include nausea, stomach pain, constipation, or diarrhea; drowsiness; and muscle aches, weakness, or facial flushing.
 Talk with your doctor about switching to a different drug if you experience side effects.

 Not all are pricey

-Cholesterol drug prices vary depending on the type, dosage, where you buy it, and your insurance.
+Cholesterol drug prices vary depending on the type, dosage, where you buy it, your insurance, and whether you're a cash-paying customer using a coupon or discount card.

-Many cholesterol-lowering drugsincluding Lipitor, one of the most widely prescribed drugs of all timeare now available as generics.
 If cost is an issue, talk to your doctor about less expensive alternatives or pill splitting.
-Prescription assistance programs could also help you afford name-brand drugs.
+Prescription assistance programs could also help you afford brand-name drugs.

 Most people don’t take them correctly